About me

 • Generative models: Neural proceses, Diffusion, flow matching

-• Deep learning: Local learning rules, generalisation, scaling theory
+• Deep learning: Local learning rules, generalisation, scaling theory, NTK, Tensor Programs

 • Information theory: Kolmogorov complexity, information bottleneck